How AMM-based DEX Works: Technology Basics

 The idea of so-called “on-chain market maker” was firstly described by Vitalik Buterin and explained as the idea of “On Path Independence”.
 It was further implemented in Bancor (V1) Protocol and introduced to the public in 2017.
 Yet, protocol gathered a lot of critics and doubts around it, so stayed kind of “behind the curtain” of the AMM fame.

-The first and probably still maintained, buzz around AMM and decentralized finance itself happened along with the Uniswap release in 2018.
+The first and probably still maintained, buzz around automated market maker and decentralized finance itself happened along with the Uniswap release in 2018.
 It made a real breakthrough on the market because of a couple of features: fast and secured trading deals, earnings from liquidity, and decentralization of exchange itself.

 As long as Uniswap was aimed for token exchange, we experienced Curve invention in 2019, which enabled the decentralized and non-custodial exchange of stablecoins.
 Curve protocol has been always compared to Uniswap model and has been named as its follower, which is not really true in nature.
 This difference will be further discussed in an article dedicated to the AMM types.